Navigating the Healthcare System

 Psychiatric nurses work in close collaboration with psychiatrists to develop a treatment plan for the patient.
 Psychiatric nurses frequently work as the “case manager”, and assist in connecting patients with appropriate services.
 They act as educators, therapists and may also regulate medications.

 Social workers commonly serve as the liaison between the institution, the family and community resources.
-They make followup and housing arrangements for clients and arrange appropriate day programs.
+They make follow-up and housing arrangements for clients and arrange appropriate day programs.
 They may provide individual and/or group therapy either in hospital outpatient clinics or private practice.
 To arrange for social worker assistance, you must ask your relative’s doctor or make a request at the Social Services department in the hospital.

 Occupational therapists (OT) assess a person’s functional and relational skills in organizing his daily activities.
 The OT’s role is designed to facilitate the person’s transition into the community through adaptation and rehabilitation.
 Their goal is to assist patients in achieving their maximum potential.

 Orientation and rehabilitation counsellors evaluate a person’s skills, interests and occupational capabilities.
-They encourage the development of greater autonomy by helping the person readapt on a personal, educational and professional level.
+They encourage the development of greater autonomy by helping the person readapt on a personal, educational, and professional level.
 They work with community and institutional resources to develop rehabilitation programs tailored to each individual’s needs.

 Treatment team / community partnerships Hospital teams sometimes use the services of orientation counsellors from community resources to develop aftercare programs for individuals.
 Some hospitals also offer classes taught by teachers from the adult-education division of school boards specialized in working with psychiatric populations.

-A person in crisis can go to the ER.
+A person in crisis can go to the emergency room.
 You may wish to call the hospital beforehand.
 Hospital admissions are generally handled through hospital emergency services.
 Voluntary admission for someone new to the psychiatric network must go through the hospital’s general emergency.
 Sometimes the family doctor is helpful in facilitating matters.

-Admission of someone already known to, and followed by, the outpatient clinic, may be arranged by the outpatient medical team.
+Admission of someone already known to, and followed by, the outpatient clinic may be arranged by the outpatient medical team.
 However, if a crisis occurs outside of office hours, the person must go through the emergency department.

 It is always better to go to the hospital voluntarily.
 However, a person may not understand that he needs care and it is not always possible to convince him of the need for treatment.
 If he is already being followed by a psychiatrist or other mental health professional, you may ask for assistance in trying to convince him to enter the hospital voluntarily.
 If he still refuses, those close to the person become responsible for determining whether an involuntary psychiatric assessment for admission is necessary.